 It is hard for me to last a season without taking a trip – I’m a bit obsessed with discovering new cities, experiencing different countries, and finding fresh hiking trails.
 My home, Chicago, is also a great muse.
 So, naturally, my paintings became DESTINATIONS IN COLOR – their subject matter comes from photos I take and sketches I do while out exploring.
 Figurative themes and even animals make their way into my work, too – they are also a reflection of things I see and do.

-I started out by specializing in oil, then switched to acrylics (fewer fumes!) and now also layer occasional mixed media – such as collage, pens and markers, screen printing – into my pieces.
+I started out by specializing in oil, then switched to acrylics (fewer fumes!) and now also layer drawn pen and marker lines into my pieces.
+Upon finding some great non-toxic paint thinner options, I have returned to working with oil on occasion; however, my primary medium remains acrylic.
 My originals are created on canvas or wooden panels.

 The style of my art appears to fall under Contemporary Expressionism – although I prefer to focus more on my creative process and less on my style terminology; the latter can be defined by art scholars, while I paint.

 I am lucky to have exhibited internationally in galleries and fine art fairs.
 My paintings have been acquired by a broad group of collectors, ranging from corporate executives to college students.
-I hope that, by viewing my work, you take a relaxing journey without leaving your home!
+I hope that, by viewing my work, you will take a relaxing mind journey!
 If you own an Anastasia Mak original, you own the one-of-a-kind physical result of many hours of thinking, planning, sketching, and layering of brush strokes that went into that piece.
 Enjoy it!